Improper Service of Process

 Substituted Service

-Sometimes, the recipient may not be reachable or attempt to evade service.
+Occasionally, the recipient may be unreachable or evade service.
 In such cases, substituted service involves leaving the legal documents with a person of suitable age at the recipient’s home or office.
-This method requires court approval which depends on whether you can establish that personal service is impossible.
+This method requires court approval, depending on whether you can establish that personal service is impossible.

 Electronic Service